-- 6.7 When an allegation is determined by the archbishop not to be actionable, the archdiocese will make good faith efforts to restore the ministerial reputation and status of the accused person. - In response to a credible allegation of abuse, neglect or exploitation involving a lay employee or volunteer, the archbishop will take reasonable action to provide the family of the victim with appropriate spiritual care and pastoral support.
-Such care and support will be coordinated through the Office of Child and Youth Protection.
-Any pastor-priest or other person designated by the archbishop to assist in this pastoral process should avoid being concerned with the validity of the allegations.
+- 6.5 In instances where an allegation of Abuse, Neglect, or Exploitation is determined not to be Actionable, the Archbishop will make a determination as to whether the accused person is to be restored to duty and/or whether in his or her former position.
+The Archbishop may request the advice of the Secretary of Human Resources in making that determination.
+The Archbishop shall communicate his final determination as to restoration of duties to the alleged victim or the victim's designated representative and the accused person. - 6.6 When an allegation is determined by the Archbishop not to be Actionable, the Archdiocese will make good faith efforts to restore the ministerial reputation and status of the accused person. - 6.7 In response to a Credible Allegation of Abuse, Neglect, or Exploitation involving a lay employee or Volunteer, the Archbishop will take reasonable action to provide the family of the victim with appropriate spiritual care and pastoral support.
+Such care and support will be coordinated through the Office of Save Environment.
+Any pastor-priest or other person designated by the Archbishop to assist in this pastoral process should avoid being concerned with the validity of the allegations.
 His or her function is strictly pastoral in nature without regard to the truth of any allegation or to the circumstances surrounding the alleged incident.
-The person who reported the alleged abuse, neglect or exploitation shall also be given appropriate pastoral care. - In all instances of alleged abuse, neglect or exploitation by a lay employee or volunteer, reasonable care will be taken to protect the rights of all parties involved, particularly those of the person claiming to have been abused, neglected or exploited and charge has been made.
-It is the responsibility of any lay employee or volunteer who is accused of abuse, neglect or exploitation to obtain his or her own personal legal representation.
+The person who reported the alleged Abuse, Neglect, or Exploitation shall also be given appropriate pastoral care. - In all instance of alleged Abuse, Neglect, or Exploitation by a lay employee or Volunteer, reasonable care will be taken to protect the rights of all parties involved, particularly those of the person claiming to have been Abused, Neglected, or Exploited and the person against whom the charge has been made.
+It is the responsibility of any lay employee or Volunteer who is accused of Abuse, Neglect, or Exploitation to obtain his or her own personal legal representation.

-Section 7.
-When Allegations are Made Against Clergy or Religious in Service to the Archdiocese or Residing in an Archdiocesan Rectory, Convent or Facility
+Section 7: When Allegations are Made Against Clergy or Religious in Service to the Archdiocese or Residing in an Archdiocesan Rectory, Convent or Facility